smirarab/ASTRAL/astral-tutorial-template.md

 * The normalized quartet score (proportion of input gene tree quartet trees satisfied by the species tree).
 This is a number between zero and one; the higher this number, the *less* discordant your gene trees are.
 * The final optimization score is similar to the above number, but is not normalized (the number of gene tree quartets satisfied by the species tree).
 * Running time.
-* More advanced logs show the size of the search space in terms of the number of clusters and number of tripartitions (i.e., elements weighted).
-Note that for challenging datasets (not this mammalian dataset) the search space grows using heuristics implemented in ASTARL.
-We will get back to this.
+* More advanced info: the size of the search space in terms of the number of clusters and number of tripartitions (i.e., elements weighted).

 ### Running on larger datasets:
-We will now run ASTRAL on a relatively large dataset.
+We will now run ASTRAL on a larger dataset.
 Run:

 ```
 java -jar __astral.jar__ -i test_data/100-simulated-boot